-That means that we should acknowledge these past incidents – but keep in mind that they no longer define IPVanish, as a VPN service.
-Until proven otherwise, we don’t have a single reason to believe that IPVanish is logging private information.
+That means that we should acknowledge these past incidents – but keep in mind that they no longer define IPVanish as a VPN service.
+Until proven otherwise, we don’t have a reason to believe that IPVanish is (once again) logging private information.

 Supported Platforms & Devices

 One of the first things we look for in a VPN is platform compatibility.
 After all, a capable VPN should provide native applications for all currently popular desktop and mobile platforms.

-|Desktop Platforms||Windows, macOS, Linux, and Chromebooks.|
+|Desktop Platforms||Windows, macOS, Linux, and Chrome OS.|

 |Other Devices||Amazon Fire OS.|